 Those who cannot tolerate a vaginal scan can have an MRI scan for an equally good pre-operative assessment.

 The gold standard however is planned surgery with the above information at hand, where photographs are taken at surgery before and after removing all visible evidence of pelvic endometriosis.

 Treating chronic pelvic pain from endometriosis

 Treating the symptoms of pelvic pain with medication does not change the underlying pathology of endometriosis.

-Many patients find symptomatic relief with non-pharmacological remedies (acupuncture, herbal and chinese medicine) generally as an adjunctive measure until definitive surgical treatment is available.
+Many patients also find symptomatic relief with non-pharmacological remedies (acupuncture, herbal and Chinese medicine).

 All of these pain relief methods, however, are temporary measures until definitive surgical treatment is arranged to permanently treat the source of your pain.

 In all of these circumstances, the role of surgery is to restore anatomy, and relieve pressure on pelvic nerves.
 Preserving these nerves is essential, and although time-consuming, the benefits are enormous, particularly in those patients with chronic bowel or bladder dysfunction.
 Many patients who have had “IBS” and “overactive bladder” are pleasantly surprised to return to normal function when the endometriosis is removed, and nerves preserved.